Advice for interviews

 Find a neutral background.
 A cluttered or extreme background risks detracting attention from what you say during the interview.
 Also, make sure that family members or colleagues don’t appear behind you in the middle of the interview.

 There is a special KI background image for e-meetings that you can use.
-A link to where you can download it and information on how to use it in Zoom can be found on the Staff portal.
+A link to where you can download it and information on how to use it is available on the Staff portal.

 Avoid backlighting.
 Don’t sit with your back to a window on a sunny day, for example.